cmwhitehead1/basic-microservice-app/README.md

   - Ingress
   - Skaffold

 ### scaffold dev
 to run the app..

 Make sure you have a "posts.com" pointing to your localhost in your host file.

+## This is a simple microservice structure for a blog app I used for educational purposes.

 ** Very basic architecture, not suitable for production..